sharnrock/GStructs/README.md

 # GStructs
+G for Good... enough?

 Common data structures

-G for Good... enough?

-Created so I could have data structs similar to Qt without actually needing the entire framework
+Created so I could have simple data structs similar to Qt without actually needing the entire framework